WCW Disney tapings: 1996 Monday Nitro broadcasts

 In the summer of 1996, WCW Monday Nitro broadcast a few shows live from Disney/MGM while WCW Saturday Night was taped at WCW Pros set due to all of WCW owner Turner Broadcasting's mobile production units being used by other broadcasters for the 1996 Summer Olympics in Atlanta.

 Move to Universal Studios, end of era

 WCW stopped recording its syndicated programming at Disney in 1997 and moved the Worldwide and Pro tapings to Universal Studios Florida, also located in Orlando.
 In 1998, WCW converted their syndicated programming into highlight shows recapping what had gone on on their other shows but still featured one or two matches as exclusives.
-These continued to be taped in Orlando as the company continued to lease space at Universal, but these were eventually moved to the set of WCW Saturday Night and then became part of the WCW Thunder tapings.
+These continued to be taped in Orlando as the company continued to lease space at Universal, but these were eventually instead taped alongside WCW Saturday Night and then became part of the WCW Thunder tapings.
 The matches were scrapped altogether as part of companywide budget cuts in 2000.